Helping Students Find Their Technology Edge

 Do you need to create a survey as an assignment for one of your courses?
 We use Qualtrics to create, distribute, and analyze surveys.
 Information on how to access and use this software can be found on the find solution page.

 BlueJeans and umMeet (Adobe Connect) are used for web conferencing.
 Blended, hybrid, and fully online courses also require collaboration sometimes.
 Therefore, you may be directed to use one of these services for virtual meetings or collaborations.
 More information on these services can be found on the umMedia Services page.

 Blogging anyone?
 The UofM provides a blog development solution through EduBlogs.
 There's a finesse to effective blogging.
 Check out the helpful tips on getting started and maintaining your blog.

 No. The software titles listed and referenced above are fully supported by the University.
 This means we help you learn how to use it.
 We also provide access to it while you're a currently enrolled student with the UofM.

-Trying to determine if your current device/software will work, or if you should buy new, can be a tough task.
+Trying to determine if your current device/software will work, or if you should buy new, can be tough.
 Here are a few helpful tips to guide you in making your choice:

 Most modern (<7 years old) computers, laptops, tablets, or mobile devices will perform sufficiently on our network.
 Older devices should be well maintained and free from viruses, spyware, adware, malware, and extra toolbars or search engines.

 Is a clicker required for your course?
 Clickers are audience response tools used during your class.
 Instructors may use it to take attendance, capture in-class survey responses and more.
 Clickers should be purchased at the on-campus bookstore.

-Depending on your program of study, you may be required to purchase specific hardware and/or software to complete course/program requirements.
+Depending on your program of study, you may be required to purchase specific hardware/software for course/program requirements.
 These are normally communicated through your instructor.

 You can find more information about recommendations on the Recommended Hardware/Software for Students page.